juho-creator/Calendar2Onenote/README.exe.md

 ### First-time Setup

-1. **Download**: Get OneNoteScheduler and Credentials.json from the [Download link](https://github.com/juho-creator/OneNoteSyncScheduler/releases) and place them in the same folder.
+1. **Download**: Get Calendar2Onenote and Credentials.json from the [Download link](https://github.com/juho-creator/OneNoteSyncScheduler/releases) and place them in the same folder.

-2. **Run**: After downloading, double-click the OneNoteScheduler application to run it.
+2. **Run**: After downloading, double-click the Calendar2Onenote application to run it.

 3. **Microsoft Login**: Paste the automatically copied code and log in with your Microsoft account